pputhran/apigateway-vpclink-alb/README.md

     const ALB_IP2= ""
     ```

-- You can get the ALB IPs but using the AWS Systems Manager Run Command
+- You can get the ALB IPs by using the AWS Systems Manager Run Command
     - Run Command
     - Choose `AWS-RunShellScript`
     - Command Parameters as `dig +short {internal-alb-dns}`
     - `Targets` - Choose instance manually and select `private-instance`
-    - Rests are all default
+    - Leave the rests as default
-    - Run and check the output
+    - Click Run and check the output

         ![Output](./images/output.png)

 -  Update the ALB IPs and redeploy.
-This could also be automated using Systems Manager Automation or alternatively, you can use the Lambda function in this blog article to have the NLB aut-register ALB IPs (when it changes)
+> This could also be automated using Systems Manager Automation (*work in progress*) or alternatively, you can use the Lambda function from this blog article to have the NLB auto-register ALB IPs (when it changes)
     https://aws.amazon.com/blogs/networking-and-content-delivery/using-static-ip-addresses-for-application-load-balancers/